 Law, J.D. & Health Care Ethics, Ph.D.
 Dual Degree

-Students begin their dual degree studies at Saint Louis University's School of Law as traditional first-year students.
-In their second and third years of study, students are primarily law students but take six credits of courses at SLU's Center for Health Care Ethics.
+Students begin their dual degree studies at Saint Louis University School of Law as traditional first-year students.
+In their second and third years of study, students are primarily law students but take six credits of courses at SLU's Albert Gnaegi Center for Health Care Ethics.

-In addition to the six credits in health care ethics, students enroll in a three-credit directed research course that is cross-listed by both programs.
-The directed research project is supervised by faculty from both programs and is treated as a traditional law school directed research project.
+In addition to the six credits in health care ethics, students enroll in a three-credit directed research course cross-listed by both programs.
+The directed research project is supervised by faculty from both programs and is treated as a traditional law-school-directed research project.

-Dual degree students ordinarily graduate with the J.D. in three years of full-time study.
+Dual-degree students ordinarily graduate with a J.D. in three years of full-time study.
 It is recommended that they sit for the bar exam in the summer following their graduation.